Information we may collect from you

 - to administer, maintain, test, support and update our website;

 If you have provided us with your contact details, we may contact you using any of the contact details provided.
-We will not contact you for direct marketing purposes if you have not consented to such use at the time your contact details were collected.
+We will not contact clients for direct marketing purposes if they have asked us not to.

 We will only use your personal data for the purposes for which we collected that data, as set out above.
 If we need to use your personal data for an unrelated purpose, we will notify you of this and explain the legal basis which allows us to do so.